Most parents get thrown off at the thought of washing cloth diapers.

 Right out of the package, most cloth diapers are not at their full absorbency, especially diapers made out of fibers.

-That’s because these types of diapers hold oils within the fibers.
+That’s because these types of cloth diapers hold oils within the fibers.
 These oils can also deposit onto other diapers, making them repel as well.

 Giving an initial wash takes away any dirt and grime that got on your diapers during manufacturing or shipping.
 It also opens up the fibers so that they become more absorbent.